Becoming a Member

 You can learn more about the meaning of membership by

-- attending our monthly “Belonging” gathering at 12:30 pm on the second Sunday of each month;
+- attending our monthly Newcomer Orientation and Welcome Gathering at 12:30 p.m. on the first Sunday of each month;

-- attending our three-session “UU and You” program offered at least three times each year; or
+- attending our four-session Pathway to Membership program offered at least three times each year; or

-- contacting UUFR’s Connection Coordinator by email or phone (919 781 7635) or talking with a member of the Fellowship’s connections team, or one of our ministers.
+- contacting UUFR’s Connection Council by email, [email protected] or phone (919 781 7635) or talking with one of our ministers.

 Signing the Membership Book

-Anyone who is at least 13 years old may become a member of UUFR by signing the Fellowship’s membership book in the presence of the Fellowship’s Connections Coordinator, a member of the Fellowship’s connections team, or one of our ministers.
+Anyone who is at least 13 years old may become a member of UUFR by signing the Fellowship’s membership book after completing the 4 session Pathway to Membership Program.
+Members of other UU congregations may transfer their membership.
+Please contact the Connections Council at [email protected] to find out when the next Pathway to Membership program will be and to register.